Bare offers a simple and affordable cremation option without compromising on the level of service. Click below to see the price for your area.

 There are also many bereavement services available to assist.
 A place to start would be the Australian Centre for Grief and Bereavement or for more immediate help call Lifeline on 13 11 14.
 Our list of grief counselling and support services across Australia includes more contacts that might help.

 Remember the most important things in the first few weeks after your loved one has passed:

-- Do not feel rushed or pressured into making decisions.
+- Don't feel rushed or pressured into making decisions.
 There is no rush.
 Make the right decisions for you, your family, your loved one and your financial situation.

-- Do not feel you have to do everything alone.
+- Don't feel you have to do everything alone.
 Call out for help from family, friends or even professionals.

 - Above all – look after yourself.
 Ensure you are sleeping, eating, taking time out for yourself and taking care of your emotional health.

 To learn more about arranging a Bare Cremation or to get a quote, click the below button or give us a call on 1800 071 176.
 We offer simple cremations as well as estate administration services.